That's What Friends Are For: Dionne Warwick version

+Background and composition

 Dionne Warwick's recording of "That's What Friends Are For" marked the first time she had worked with Bacharach since the 1970s, when Warwick felt abandoned by Bacharach and Hal David dissolving their partnership.
 Warwick said of their reconciliation:

 We realized we were more than just friends.
 We were family.
 Time has a way of giving people the opportunity to grow and understand ...
 Working with Burt is not a bit different from how it used to be.
 He expects me to deliver and I can.
 He knows what I'm going to do before I do it, and the same with me.
 That's how intertwined we've been.

 A one-off collaboration headed by Warwick and featuring Gladys Knight, Elton John, and Stevie Wonder, with a different second verse, was released as a charity single in the UK and the US in 1985.
 The song is in the key of E♭ major.
 It was recorded as a benefit for the American Foundation for AIDS Research, and raised more than US$3 million for that cause.
 Warwick, who had previously raised money for blood-related diseases such as sickle-cell anemia, wanted to help combat the then-growing AIDS epidemic because she had seen friends die painfully of the disease.
 John plays piano and Wonder plays harmonica on the song; the two had previously worked together on 1983's "I Guess That's Why They Call It the Blues".

+Critical reception

+The Dionne and Friends version of the song won the performers the Grammy Award for Best Pop Performance by a Duo or Group with Vocals, as well as Song of the Year for its writers, Bacharach and Bayer Sager.